tangym27/crabby/README.md

 - Need to include your IP address in networking.h for the clients to connect properly
 - Instead of the server maintaining one deck, the clients each have their own deck.
 - The person who just played does not get to see the message of the next player.
+- The teams get separate messages.
+(They would get the same if we moved randomize to the server file but we didn't realize that until it was too late).
+- Checking for crabs does not work.
+(Works respectively in the client and in the server but not together.)